sdr-enthusiasts/docker-piaware/README.md

 https://flightaware.com/adsb/piaware/claim

+## Sending data to Flightradar24?

+Check out the image `mikenye/fr24feed` which is designed to run in tandem with this image!

 ## Logging
 * The `dump1090` and `piaware` processes are logged to the container's stdout, and can be viewed with `docker logs [-f] container`.
 * `dump1090` log file exists at `/var/log/dump1090/current`, with automatic log rotation (should grow no more than ~20MB)